-The Conservation Technical Assistance (CTA) program, part of the Conservation Operations (CO) account administered by the USDA Natural Resources Conservation Service (NRCS) supports critical, voluntary conservation practices to ensure quality water, productive land and other vital environmental benefits.
-Thousands of landowners will not be able to install conservation measures without this request.
-We understand the need to address our nation's finances, but with increased pressures on working lands to produce food, feed, fuel and fiber for the world's growing population, discretionary funding for technical assistance is needed now more than ever.
+The Conservation Technical Assistance program, part of the Conservation Operations account administered by the USDA Natural Resources Conservation Service (NRCS) supports critical, voluntary conservation practices to ensure water quality, productive land and other vital environmental benefits.
+Thousands of landowners will not be able to install conservation measures without the technical support offered through the Conservation Operation account.
+We understand the need to address our nation's finances, but with increased pressures on working lands to produce food, feed, fuel, and fiber for the world's growing population, discretionary funding for technical assistance is needed now more than ever.

-Due to the increasing need for conservation planning and implementation across the country, NACD respectfully requests re-approval of the Fiscal Year 2015 budget of \$846 million as a base for the NRCS Conservation Operations account in the Fiscal Year 2016 Agriculture Appropriations Bill.
-We also support the President's budget request to provide additional technical assistance funding for farm bill conservation programs.
-Maintaining funding will allow for the delivery of critical conservation programs; help ensure the best technical and scientific knowledge is available when designing and implementing conservation plans with landowners; and most importantly, provide for the continued availability of the conservation practices that ensure clean water, healthy soils and other vital benefits on which the public relies each day.
+Due to the increasing need for conservation planning and implementation across the country, NACD respectfully requests approval of the President's fiscal year 2017 budget of \$860.374 million as a base for the NRCS Conservation Operations account in the fiscal year 2017 Agriculture Appropriations bill.
+Maintaining funding will allow for the delivery of critical conservation programs; help ensure the best technical and scientific knowledge is available when designing and implementing conservation plans with landowners; and most importantly, provide for the continued availability of the conservation practices that ensure clean water, healthy soils, and other vital benefits on which the public relies each day.

-NACD supports maintaining all mandatory conservation program funding for Fiscal Year 2016 as allocated in the Agriculture Act of 2014.
+NACD supports maintaining all mandatory conservation program funding for fiscal year 2017 as allocated in the Agriculture Act of 2014.
 The Farm Bill conservation programs are important resources to all producers and landowners by helping them receive financial and technical assistance to implement conservation practices or activities like conservation planning that address natural resource concerns on their land.
-Continued cuts to these programs sets a dangerous precedent at a time when conservation of our nation's natural resources is of upmost importance.
+Continued cuts to these programs sets a dangerous precedent at a time when conservation of our nation's natural resources is of the utmost importance.
+NACD applauds the President for not including any cuts to mandatory conservation programs in the fiscal year 2017 budget.